tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 A client would send the same request as above for the PvD assocated with an HTTP CONNECT proxy on "proxy.example.org:8080".
-Note that the client will not make a request to port 8080, but to port 443.
+Note that the client will not make a request for the PvD  to port 8080, but to port 443.

 Note that all proxies that are co-located on the same host share the same PvD Additional Information.
-Proxy deployments that need separate PvD configuration properties SHOULD use different hosts.
+Proxy deployments that need separate PvD configuration properties MUST use different hosts.

 PvD Additional Information is required to contain the "identifier", "expires", and "prefixes" keys.
 For proxy PvDs as defined in this document, the "identifier" MUST